tstanford/bookmark-homepage/project/feature.md

 - Bug: Onload (or refresh) there are 3 calls to amiadmin endpoint.

-- Bookmark service: fix integration tests with login and use bearer token
+- ~~Bookmark service: fix integration tests with login and use bearer token~~

-- Refactor: extra all API calls in bookmarkspage to a new BookmarksController class.
+- Refactor: extract all API calls in bookmarkspage to a new BookmarksController class.

 - hamburger menu on mobile device